jojozhuang/jojozhuang.github.io/_popular/jekyll/jekyll-usage-and-customization.md

   portfolio:
     output: true
 ```
-Create new folder named `_portfolio` in root directory, and put all portfolio postings into it.
+Create new folder named `_project` in root directory, and put all portfolio postings into it.
 ![image](/assets/images/jekyll/1612/collection.png){:width="400px"}
 Each posting Markdown file contains following attributes.
 ```